JValtteri/qure/server/README.md

 ### Admin credentials

-If an admin client doesn't exist, a new admin user is created automatically.
+If an `admin` account doesn't exist, a new `admin` account is created automatically on server start.

 **Check server log output for the `admin` credentials.**